What Are CO2 Lasers?

 • Welding and coating: Metals like stainless steel and aluminum can be welded and coated with CO2 lasers.
 Joining two components requires a high temperature for melting without evaporating any material.

 • Laser marking: CO2 lasers can mark almost any material, from rubber and glass to wood and cardboard.
-With marking capabilities, you can apply barcodes, logos, serial numbers or artistic applications like engravings.
+With laser marking capabilities, you can apply barcodes, logos, serial numbers or artistic applications like engravings.

 • Industrial applications: Because of their high precision in laser welding, CO2 lasers are used as cutters for sheets and plates, hardeners for mechanical parts and welding machines in electronics.